 Another thing we can do in the classroom is to create opportunities within our classroom to help students build a sense of agency (see The Best Resources On Student Agency & How To Encourage It).

-Lastly, I’ve previously share this in The Best Resources For Showing Students Why They Should Continue Their Academic Career:
+Lastly, (and I’ve previously shared this in The Best Resources For Showing Students Why They Should Continue Their Academic Career):

 The Boston Globe has published a short report on a to-be-published study.
 The study found that:

 Students whose career goals did not require education (e.g., sports star, movie star) spent less time on homework and got lower grades.
 The good news is that the researchers found it was easy to make education more salient, and thereby motivate kids.
 When students were shown a graph depicting the link between education and earnings, they were much more likely to hand in an extra-credit homework assignment the next day than if they were shown a graph depicting the earnings of superstars.